xpack-dev-tools/aarch64-none-elf-gcc-xpack/README-RELEASE.md

 These commands use the `xpack-develop` branch of this repo.

-The full builds take about 3 hours to complete.
+The builds take about 3 hours to complete:

 - `xbbmi`: 1h55
 - `xbbma`: 30 min